Generalized Distribution Prediction for Asset Returns: Introduction

-In this paper, we propose a model that uses a distributional approach to predict asset returns.
-Our work extends the model presented in \cite{dist-pred}, which predicts the distribution of stock returns.
-Instead of predicting the return itself, our model predicts the quantiles of the return distribution.
-Although quantile regression is not a novel concept, we convert these quantiles into a full distribution using kernel density estimation.
+In this paper, we propose a model that estimates the distribution of returns given current observations.
+Our model predicts the quantiles of the log return distribution over $n$ days given $n$ days worth of data, thus extending previous work\cite{dist-pred}.
+Although quantile regression is not a novel concept, we convert these quantiles into a full distribution using a smoothed density estimation function.
 This enables a more precise estimation of the return distribution over a given time period.
-The model is trained on a dataset of asset returns and general market variables, ensuring that each feature is asset-class neutral, making the approach applicable across different asset classes.
+The model is trained on a dataset of asset returns and general market variables, ensuring that each characteristic is asset-class neutral, which makes the approach applicable across different asset classes.

-This paper contributes to the literature by creating a more generalizable distribution prediction model, utilizing only asset-neutral features and allowing for the consideration of multiple return types.
-The results are compared to a baseline linear quantile regression model and the original approach in \cite{dist-pred}.
-We find that our generalized approach outperforms the baseline by 121\% on real-world data, while slightly underperforming by 1\% on synthetic data.
-Compared to the original approach, our model outperforms on both real-world and synthetic data by 50\% and 64\%, respectively.